wkumari/draft-wkumari-dnsop-alt-tld/README.md

    Please see [RFC1034] for background and concepts.

    o  DNS context: The namespace anchored at the globally-unique DNS
       root.
-This is the namespace / context that "normal" DNS uses.
+This is the namespace or context that "normal" DNS uses.

-   o  non-DNS context: Any other / alternate namespace.
+   o  non-DNS context: Any other (alternate) namespace.

    o  pseudo-TLD: A label that appears in a fully-qualified domain name
       in the position of a TLD, but which is not registered in the